It’s no secret that I am a huge fan of blogging tribes.

 Well, not unless you want it to be.

-Remember your Tribe is simply a fancy name for your friends and that is what you need to treat them like.
+Remember tribe is simply a fancy name for your friends and that is what you need to treat them like.

 Step # 1.
 Facebook

 If you have been blogging for any amount of time, then you belong to a ton of Facebook Groups.
 And if you are on Facebook as much as I am, then you already have a few of your favorites that you love to check in on every day.

 Simply put, you like the people in that group.

 Make a list of a few groups you really enjoy being in and start to pay closer attention to the members there.

 Step # 2.
 Reach out

 Once you narrow down a few groups you love, then dig just a bit deeper.
 Are there any members in these groups that you are drawn too?

 You know, those people that you always read their posts?